Control-C/PMSG/AIS/README.md

 AIS “AI-Setup guide” Instructions – PMSG AI-Assisted Development
 > 🛸 Tip: Don’t forget your towel!
 Just like in Hitchhiker’s Guide.
-Use this as a reminder while exploring AI setup always think 42 is awnser. - Paul Stefaan Mooij 2025
+Use this as a reminder while exploring AI setup always think 42 is anwser. - Paul Stefaan Mooij 2025

 This folder enables AI-assisted setup, development, and debugging for the **PMSG (Personal Smart Monitoring Glasses)** project.